Tanuj-Sood/Video-to-GIF-converter-and-transcript-generator/README.md

 Run "pip install python-dotenv" on command prompt (only the first time running the code not after that anymore).

 After that follow from line 6 in the method 1

+FOR RUNNING THE PROGRAM

+Inside the .env change the value of "Creating.mp4" in the "BASE_VIDEO" to the file name of your video file and then run the program.